JariRijnen/capstone_project/README.md

 ![airflow-pipeline](/images/airflow_pipeline.png)

 The pipeline is locally executed via Airflow.
 The following steps are undertaken:
-Begin_execution: a dummy operator to start the pipeline.
+* Begin_execution: a dummy operator to start the pipeline.
-Resume_redshift_cluster: operator that resumes (if necessary) a Redshift cluster in AWS.
+* Resume_redshift_cluster: operator that resumes (if necessary) a Redshift cluster in AWS.
-drop_tables_if_exists: operator that drops redshift tables if exists.
+* Drop_tables_if_exists: operator that drops redshift tables if exists.
-create_staging_tables_redshift: operator to create the redshift tables needed for staging the data. stage_weather & stage_wildfire: two staging redshift queries that load the data from S3 into the staging tables.
+* create_staging_tables_redshift: operator to create the redshift tables needed for staging the data.
+* stage_weather & stage_wildfire: two staging redshift queries that load the data from S3 into the staging tables.
-insert_dimension_tables: operator to insert data from the staging tables into the dimension tables.
+* insert_dimension_tables: operator to insert data from the staging tables into the dimension tables.
-insert_fact_tables_redshift: operator to insert redshift data from the staging tables into the fact tabes.
+* insert_fact_tables_redshift: operator to insert redshift data from the staging tables into the fact tabes.
-insert_distance_table_redshift: operator to insert distance_table from existing dimension and fact tables into the distance table. data_quality check: operator with two data quality checks for all of the final fact and dimension tables.
+* insert_distance_table_redshift: operator to insert distance_table from existing dimension and fact tables into the distance table.
+* data_quality check: operator with two data quality checks for all of the final fact and dimension tables.
-pause_redshift_cluster: operator to pause the used redshift cluster.
+* pause_redshift_cluster: operator to pause the used redshift cluster.
-stop_execution: dummy operator to close the pipeline.
+* stop_execution: dummy operator to close the pipeline.

 ## ER diagram

 ![ER-diagram](/images/ER-diagram.png)

 The ER-diagram consists of two facts tables, wildfires and weather_measurements.
-There are four additional dimension tables: us_state, weather_stations, date_table, time_table.
+There are five additional dimension tables: us_state, weather_stations, date_table, time_table, distance_table.

 There are three options to match wildfires with relevant weather stations.
 * The first is to look at the weather stations in the same state as the wildfire, which only requries a simple join.